choubbikeyboards/scaffold/readme.md

 Assembly guide
 --------------

+NOTE: This guide shows pictures of the version 1 of the keyboard.
+Current version (V2) uses inside soldering for the angled supports, both for the individual PCB and the main PCB.
+This shouldn't add much difficulty.
+This was done in order to get the whole PCB structure to interact better with the switches, as the previous version required the user to push hard on a switch to make it fit (slightly deforming the small plastic legs of the switch).

 This is a quick overview of how to assemble a Scaffold keyboard.
 It shows only the right hand half, and skips the main components (MCU, OLED and its resistors...).
 It also shows a 3x5 configuration.
 For a 4x4-1 configuration, use the angled supports only for the top and bottom key of each column, and use hotswap sockets for the switches in between.

+* Optional step: you can pre-tin the pads on the PCB pieces that you will solder on the board.
+The current version (V2 when I edit this guide) needs only one side of the angled pieces pre-tinned, and only the underside of the key holder pieces.
+Just be careful not to fill the switch pin holes when doing so.
 * 1st step is to separate the pieces you'll need: each angled key needs 2 angled supports and an individual key holder.
 * Then, start putting solder on one of the pads of each SMD diode, for the flat keys only (so 5 keys + thumbs here for a 3x5 configuration, 7 keys + thumbs for a 4x4-1 configuration)